 Children need to know this prayer and its virtue so that they enter life prepared to count on God's promises when the need arises.

-If you are teaching this Act while teaching children about Communion, keep it away from the Saint Andrew Prayer as its ending is very similar.
+If you are teaching this Act while teaching children about Communion, keep learning it away from the Saint Andrew Christmas Prayer as its ending is very similar.

 You or your students can learn the Acts of Faith, Hope and Charity easily with St. Anne's Helper's Audio CDs and Copybooks.

 The old Act of Charity from the 1884 Baltimore Catechism is easy to learn.
-It is a beautiful prayer!
+It is a beautiful prayer to gain the grace necessary to love God and our neighbor.
+It is usually assigned with the Act of Faith and the Act of Hope.

 Making this Act disposes us to keep the greatest Commandment, "Jesus said to him: Thou shalt love the Lord thy God with thy whole heart, and with thy whole soul, and with thy whole mind.
 This is the greatest and first commandment.
 And the second is like to this: Thou shalt love thy neighbor as thyself.
 On these two commandments dependeth the whole law and the prophets."
 (Matthew 22:37-40)